Pregnant and breastfeeding on Tisha B’Av

 I am a healthy, 26 year old at the beginning of my second trimester.
 I am still nursing my 15 month old child.
 I do not think he will be fully weaned by Tisha Ba’Av.
 If not, do I have to fast the whole taanis fully?

-Healthy pregnant and breastfeeding women are required to fast on Tisha B'Av unless there are specific health concerns.
+Healthy pregnant and breastfeeding women are required to fast on Tisha B’Av unless there are specific health concerns.
+Please consult with your doctor about the advisability of fasting.

 You should prepare before the fast by drinking significant amounts of water (beyond the normal amount needed for a pregnant/breastfeeding mother) for a number of days leading up to the fast.
 You should rest during the fast as much as possible, staying indoors in a cool/air-conditioned room.
 You should also arrange to have help with your toddler that day.
 If you still are breastfeeding at that point, you should have bottles available in case you feel your milk is running low.